GeoNet/delta/docs/MINISEED_METADATA_CONVENTIONS.md

 As with weak motion, strong motion stations end in a particular character: 'S'.

 Due to the utility of co-locating strong motion sensors with sensors of other types, many strong motion sites exist at weak motion stations.
-Such sites will have the weak motion station code but a different location code.
+Such sites will have the weak motion station code but a location code in the strong motion range (`2?`)

 ## Location Codes

-The location code is primarily used to distinguish between multiple sensors installed at a single recording station where the same station code is used.
+The location code is primarily used to distinguish between many data collection points or multiple coincident sensors installations where the same station code is used.

 Location codes are associated to station codes and we refer to location codes when we make reference to a "site", even though we often use the host station code to make this reference.